 All my Zoom scheduling has become so much easier too.
 I use Vcita “Schedule Now” service which lets my clients pick a day and time that suits them.
-This service reads my published iCal calendar, so that once a date and time is reserved, no one else can schedule.
+This service reads my published iCal calendar, so that once a date and time is reserved, no one else can schedule that spot.
 And Vcita connects with Zoom to create the scheduled session for me.
 When I think how much time this saves everyone in calls, voicemails, and emails… it is an incredible productivity booster.

 During the pandemic, my wife and all her colleagues and students made a swift transition to work from home when the University of New Mexico had to shut down.
 The campus closed, but classes went on.
-For some students, it wasn’t ideal – good internet connectivity isn’t everywhere available – but everyone made do.
+For some students, it wasn’t ideal – good internet connectivity isn’t available everywhere – but everyone made do.
 And Patricia started offering Sunday Evening Zoom Office Hours, so students working on homework assignments for the next day could drop in and get some extra help from their prof.